Economics Minor

 Admission to the Minor

 Students intending to minor in Economics must complete Introduction to Economic Theory (ECON110).
-Students can be exempted from the ECON110 course requirement if they have a score of 4 or 5 on both AP Micro and AP Macro or equivalent IB scores.
+Students can be exempted from the ECON110 course requirement if they have a score of 4 or 5 on both AP Micro and AP Macro or a score of 5, 6, or 7 on IB Economics.
+The prerequisite for ECON110 is calculus.
+The calculus prerequisite can be fulfilled by completing ECON102, MATH120, or MATH121.
+It can also be fulfilled by receiving a score of 4 or 5 in AP Calculus AB or BC, by receiving a 5, 6, or 7 on the IB Higher Math test, or by placing into MATH122 or higher according to the Wesleyan Math Placement test.

-To be accepted into the minor, students must also have either completed or be enrolled in Introductory Econometrics (ECON300).
-The pre-requisites for ECON300 are a probability and statistics course and either ( i) completion of ECON110 or (ii) receiving the bypass for ECON110 and completing both a 200-level ECON elective and the math pre-requisite for ECON110.
-The probability and statistics prerequisite can be fulfilled by completing ECON103, MATH132, or PSYC200, or by receiving a score of 4 or higher on AP Statistics or a 5 or higher on the IB Higher Math test .
-A student who fails to obtain a grade of C+ or better in ECON110 may be admitted to the minor only after obtaining a grade of C+ or better in ECON300.
+To be accepted into the minor, students must also have either completed or be enrolled in Introductory Econometrics (ECON300), Microeconomic Analysis (ECON301), or Macroeconomic Analysis (ECON302).
+The prerequisites for ECON301 are (i) completion of ECON110 or (ii) receiving the bypass for ECON110 and completing both a 200-level ECON elective and the math prerequisite for ECON110.
+The prerequisites for ECON300 and ECON302 either (i) completion of ECON110 or (ii) receiving the bypass for ECON110 and completing both a 200-level ECON elective and the math prerequisite for ECON110.
+In addition, ECON300 and ECON302 require probability and statistics.
+The probability and statistics prerequisite can be fulfilled by completing ECON103, MATH132, or PSYC200, or by receiving a score of 4 or higher on AP Statistics or a 5 or higher on the IB Higher Math test.

 Minor Requirements